-I am Francesca Catlow author of women's fiction and romance novels.
+I am Francesca Catlow author of women's fiction with emotional twists, love and a little suspense.
 During the pandemic I was at home looking after my husband who has epilepsy, a two-year-old and a new born.
 Everyone was trapped indoors, unable to live even a shadow of their normality.
 I coped with this by creating my own freedom whilst wide awake at four a.m. wishing I was in Greece.

 I have a way of creating my own version of freedom.
 Previously through performance and now through my writing.
 I free my mind and open doors to new realms and characters.
 This is why I write escapism romance rooted in reality.
 My first novel is set in Corfu, a location that is deeply connected to my family.
 I love everything Greek, so, of course my tired mind took my protagonist off to Corfu.
 I put her there to give her the freedom I didn’t have.
 Even the worst parts of a beach holiday were appealing at that time.
 Even the idea of sand ground into the roots of my hair was appealing!

 I’ve always been rebellious, living my life unconventionally.
 I was a performer and dance teacher.
 It wasn’t until I was in my late twenties that I decided to undertake a degree with the Open University.
 Even then, it was only after writing the first draft of my novel that I signed up to take a Creative Writing module.
 This is not the usual way around.
 But, my whole life I’ve been fiercely independent in how my life was to be lived.